BIOPHILIC DESIGN guide

 What is Biophilic Design?

-Biophilic Design is a bridge between interior design, nature and wellbeing.
-It takes the elements of nature that have a positive effect on us and reproduces them indoors, creating interiors that actively support our wellbeing.
+Biophilic Design is a bridge between design, nature and wellbeing.
+Translating the essence of nature into design solutions, it helps create spaces that actively support health and wellbeing.

 How does Biophilic Design work?

 The theory behind biophilic design has been described with a framework of tools - called patterns – that are aimed at facilitating biophilic design applications.

 These 14 patterns are organized in 3 categories:

 - Nature in the Space: incorporating natural elements in design.